-Other income, net was \$0.4 million for the three months ended March 31, 2017 compared to \$1.0 million for the three months ended March 31, 2016.
+Other income (expense), net was an income of \$3.6 million for the three months ended September 30, 2017 compared to an expense of \$61,000 for the three months ended September 30, 2016.
 Other income (expense), net primarily relates to unrealized foreign exchange gains and losses on cash and cash equivalents, intercompany loans and short-term deposits held in U.S. dollars by our U.K. subsidiary.
+Other income, net has increased primarily due to exchange rate fluctuations and lower cash balances because we invested approximately \$80 million of cash and cash equivalents into marketable securities in the nine months ended September 30, 2017.
+The unrealized foreign exchange gains (losses) arising on marketable securities are recognized within Other Comprehensive Income.